 - What are you covered for?

 If your home is not habitable, reach out to your adjuster to get temporary housing set up immediately.
-Temporary Accommodations can provide a hotel stay in as few as 15 minutes on average.
+Temporary Accommodations can provide a hotel room with a kitchen in as few as 15 minutes.
 If longer term housing is needed, that can be provided as well.
+Our team are the experts in finding temporary housing solutions.
 Together, we can help rebuild your life and keep you and your family safe.

 When you are safely able to return to your home take another able-bodied person with you, and let others know where you are going and how long you will be there.
 Take pictures of your property and vehicles if damaged.
 Be sure to thoroughly document everything.
 If you are taking pictures with a cell phone, consider uploading them to your cloud system for back up.
 Consult with your handling adjuster about the various components of your claim.